 \subsection{Model Performance}

+We report the performances of baseline methods to classify language agency, as well as our trained classifiers on the LAC dataset.
+For baseline methods, we experimented on string matching, sentiment classification, and the agency classifier proposed in \citet{wan-etal-2023-kelly}'s work.
+For string matching, we utilized \citet{stahl-etal-2022-prefer}'s released lists of agentic and communal words with no licensing information.
+For sentiment classification, we utilized the sentiment classification pipeline in the transformers library with the off-the-shelf \textit{``distilbert/distilbert-base-uncased-finetuned-sst-2-english''}\footnote{\url{https://huggingface.co/distilbert/distilbert-base-uncased-finetuned-sst-2-english}} model.

 Result of model performances on the proposed LAC dataset's test set is reported in Table \ref{classifier-acc}.
-To guarantee validity, all experiment results are averaged on random seeds $0$, $1$, and $2$.
-For further experiments, we choose to use BERT model as the classifier since it achieves the highest test accuracy.
+Based on performance results, we choose to use BERT model as the classifier for further experiments since it achieves the highest test accuracy.